yiminghu/CCor/README.md

 ```

 ## Input Data
-* A matrix with each row being the expression of a gene
+* A matrix with each row being the expression of a gene, e.g. microarray or RNAseq data

 ## Setup and Usage Example
 1) Clone this repository